jitsi/handbook/docs/dev-guide/contributing.md

 ### 💟 Feature Requests

-If you have an idea for a new feature or something you'd like to see improved in the Jitsi, here's how you can let us know:
+If you have an idea for a new feature or something you'd like to see improved in Jitsi, here's how you can let us know:

 - **Describe the feature:** Specify the desired functionality.
 - **Provide examples:** Share similar features from other apps.